It is perhaps a given that artists create from their core. The question of to what end they create, however, is an old and invariably complicated one.

 The answer often suggested is that artists possess, along with a talent for something, a desire to truly experience their emotions, and an understanding of the fact that the ability to translate emotion into something tangible can be a kind of personal therapy.
 It is well-documented that Sharon Van Etten, who I meet on the brink of releasing her fourth full-length album, Are We There, has just such a salubrious relationship with her music.

-“Everybody needs some kind of outlet,” she tells me, when we meet at a hotel bar in Hackney, London.
+“Everybody needs some kind of outlet,” she tells me over a drink in London.
 “If your heart’s not in the best place, at least you can be busy and focus on something positive.
 My music is very therapeutic to me, so if I’m going through something I just sing.
 I’ve always struggled with communicating my emotions to people, so whenever I’m trying to work something out, I write.

 “I used to be medicated for anxiety and I really wanted to understand what was going on.
 I’ve been off medicine for years now, and although it sounds cheesy, writing and singing has been really healing for me.”